 The International Qualifications Network is a professional community for subject-matter experts.
-Its goal is to build on foreign credential recognition practices and successes across Canada and abroad.
+Its goal is to build on international credential assessment and foreign credential recognition practices and successes across Canada and abroad.

 Transcript: “Advancing foreign credential recognition”